-Implementation of basic or routine biosecurity plans involves applying specific tasks and practices in your day-to-day your operations that provide the foundation for protection of animal health and well-being and risk management for your business.
-Enhanced biosecurity planning includes additional measures to prepare for future foreign animal disease outbreaks such as foot-and-mouth disease.
+Implementing basic or routine biosecurity plans involves applying specific tasks and practices in your day-to-day operations that provide the foundation for protecting animal health and well-being, as well as managing risks to your business.
+Enhanced biosecurity planning includes additional measures to prepare for future outbreaks of foreign animal diseases, such as foot-and-mouth disease.
 Such an outbreak would result in extraordinary measures taken by federal and state agencies to stop and limit animal movement, determine the extent of the disease in the U.S., stop its spread, and eliminate it from the U.S., if possible.

 How can I prepare?